 This keto banana bread is amazing.
-It's fragrant and not too sweet—the perfect breakfast or snack bread.
-As I was baking it, my house was filled with the wonderful fragrance of sweet roasted nuts, bananas, and cinnamon.
+It's delicious and not too sweet—the perfect breakfast or snack.
+It will fill your house with the wonderful fragrance of roasted nuts, bananas, and cinnamon.
+My starting point was my pumpkin bread.
+It's basically the same, with mashed bananas instead of pumpkin and less sweetener because ripe bananas are very sweet.

 Ingredients